AjayBadrinath/matrixlibc/README.md

 # Matrix Library for C [Under Development Currently - New Version   Ported to gmp ]

+Initial porting to lgmp partially done .. only fraction of work done ... to be ported soon when i find time....

 Fast matrix library for C

 This library was designed for performing basic matrix operations .Haskell/python like functions [more like python   ] implemented for simple matrix operations